SunLife over 50 plan

 One of the advantages of direct cremation is that you can hold a memorial service or celebration of life that doesn’t comply with tradition and doesn’t come at the cost of a traditional send-off.

-95% of funeral directors provide direct cremation services.
+Most funeral directors in the UK provide direct cremation services.
 It’s also possible to have a direct burial but these are much less common.

 We cover some other questions you may have regarding funeral delays…